phorsley/DotApprove/README.md

 Posts are kept within the `_posts` directory.
 To add a new post...

 1. Add a new post file.
-Don't forget the `<!--more-->` tag to indicate where the front page preview should end.
 2. Preview the changes offline by running the server.
 Once running it will automatically update when you save a file, so no need to restart it.
    `cd /PATH/TO/PROJECT/DIR` followed by `./dev_serve.sh`